MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/cloud-update.md

 **What are the goals of this change?**

-To unblock devices from using Copilot and to give the admins a single pane of management for all their monthly update channels, reduce admin burden and provide more visibility & control over build rollout.
+To allow devices to use Copilot and provide admins with a unified management view for all monthly update channels, reduce admin workload, and enhance visibility and control over build deployment.

-**When should I enable cloud?**
+**When should I enable cloud update?**

-If you want to track update progress across Monthly Enterprise Channel and Current Channel devices of your environment in one aggregated view and benefit from the upcoming new controls, slectt **Enable Cloud** or **Finish Enabling Cloud** (for existing Monthly Enterprise Channel Profile users).
+If you want to track update progress across Monthly Enterprise Channel and Current Channel devices of your environment in one aggregated view and benefit from the upcoming new controls, select **Enable Cloud** or **Finish Enabling Cloud** (for existing Monthly Enterprise Channel Profile users).

 **Will enabling cloud update impact any of my other settings and controls?**